-Enhanced oil recovery--Production of trapped oil left in the ground following primary and secondary recovery operations.
-Gases, steam, or chemicals are injected through a Class II fluid-injection well into a producing formation to lower the viscosity of the remaining oil and allow it to flow to the producing wells.
+Enhanced oil recovery--Production of trapped oil left in the ground following primary and secondary recovery operations by injecting gases, steam, or chemicals through a Class II injection well into a producing formation to lower the viscosity and increase the flow of the remaining oil.

-Horizontal drilling--Drilling that starts out vertical then gradually turns in a horizontal direction to extend a greater distance into a known oil-producing zone.
+Horizontal drilling--Drilling that starts out vertical then gradually turns in a horizontal direction to extend a greater distance into an oil-producing zone.

-Hydraulic fracturing--Injection of fluids and sand into a well to fracture oil-bearing rock layers.
-Colloquially called "fracking," especially when used in conjunction with horizontal drilling, hydraulic fracturing increases permeability in rocks to free trapped oil.
+Hydraulic fracturing--Injection of fluids and sand into a well to fracture oil-bearing rock layers to increase permeability.
+Colloquially called "fracking."

 Mississippian limestone play--A complex group of oil and gas reservoirs within a shared geologic and geographic setting that extends from north-central Oklahoma into south-central and western Kansas.

-Rangely oil field--An oil field in northwestern Colorado where the U.S. Geological Survey experimented with adjusting fluid pressure in injection wells between 1969 and 1973 to determine how changing injection rates could control seismicity.
+Rangely oil field--An oil field in northwestern Colorado where the USGS experimented with adjusting fluid pressure in injection wells between 1969 and 1973 to determine how changing injection rates could control seismicity.

 Rocky Mountain Arsenal--Established in WWII, the RMA north of Denver was used by the U.S. Army to develop chemical weapons and was later used to produce agricultural chemicals.
 A deep injection well drilled there in 1961 for the disposal of hazardous chemicals was abandoned in 1966 after 13 earthquakes of M 4 or larger occurred.
 Earthquake activity declined but continued for two decades (Ellsworth, 2013).